-Wells Fargo’s decision to close consumer’s lines of credit is a prime example of how a consumer’s credit score can be negatively effected while having nothing to do with the consumer’s credit worthiness or willingness or ability to repay a loan.
+As a matter of fact, Wells Fargo’s decision to close consumer’s lines of credit is a prime example of how a consumer’s credit score can be negatively affected while having nothing to do with the consumer’s creditworthiness or willingness or ability to repay a loan.

 Closing lines of credit hurts credit scores.

 Everyone knows that closing a line of credit can negatively impact your credit score.

 Additionally, Fair Isaac Corporation (FICO), the largest credit score provider, specifically warns against closing lines of credit.

 Why?
 For the very reason that it could decrease your credit score.